 4. Drag and drop components from the left side menu.
 Hover over the top right of the component to make the editing menu appear.
 Use the gear icon to open the editor.
 Use the red x to delete the component.

-6. To make one of the designated fields write back into your practice management system:
+5. To make one of the designated fields sync into your practice management system:

 Drag the Text Field component into your form.